httpsDany/Society_Finance_Managment/README.md

 Also i have tried deploying the backend in a free hosting platform however the latency is high and it needs some polishing.
 link: https://society-finance-managment-jlkn.onrender.com/docs
+(the link may not be woking in future since this is a free trail to host my backend)

 Note: This project turned out to be a failure, but i did my best, i will continue to work on my skills.